GravityKit/GravityView/readme.txt

 * Fixed: Empty truncated URLs no longer get shown
 * Fixed: License Activation works when No-Conflict Mode is enabled
 * Fixed: When creating a new View, "View Type" box was visible when there were no existing Gravity Forms
+* Fixed: Fields not always saving properly when adding lots of fields with the "Add All Fields" button
+* Fixed: Recognizing single entry when using WordPress "Default" Permalink setting
 * Fixed: Date Created field now respects the blog's timezone setting, instead of using UTC time
 	* Modified: `template/fields/date_created.php`
 	* Added: `gravityview_date_created_adjust_timezone` filter to disable timezone support and use UTC